Meaningful Connections Counseling, PLC

 © All rights reserved

 Autism spectrum disorder (ASD) has rapidly become one of the most talked about and recognized diagnoses in our culture.
 ASD can include a wide range (spectrum) of abilities, symptoms and limitations including; ongoing social problems such as difficulty communicating and interacting with others, repetitive behaviors as well as limited interests, and deficits in life skills that may lead to the inability to function independently socially, at school or work, or other areas of life.

-Megan McLean, MA, LLPC, LLMFT, is a clinician currently on staff who offers both Individual therapy as well as Group therapy.
-Megan has over 7 years of experience in working with children, adolescents and adults with ASD as well as alongside their families in the form of parent and sibling training and support.
+Megan McLean, MA, LLPC, LLMFT, is our expert staff, who offers both Individual therapy as well as Group therapy.
+Megan has over 7 years of experience in working with children, adolescents and adults with ASD, as well as alongside their families, in the form of parent and sibling training and support.

-Group therapy is offered for social and life skill work as we explore these skills through open discussion and role-playing games.
-Groups are held for both adolescents and adults who may have ASD or who may experience Social Anxiety.
-We work through topics such as assertiveness, social cues, conflict resolution, friendships, boundaries and organization/time-management.
+Group therapy is offered for social and life skills work, as we explore these areas through open discussion and role-playing games.
+Groups are held for children, adolescents and adults who may have ASD or who may experience Social Anxiety.
+We work through topics such as assertiveness, social cues, conflict resolution, friendships and dating, boundaries and organization/time-management.

-We also are looking to support those family members who are impacted by ASD, and will be offering in the future, support groups to address this need.
+We also are looking to support those family members who are impacted by ASD, and will be offering support groups to address this, in the coming months.

 We offer both individual and group therapy for individuals with ASD.